-If the landlord is not a Rendin user: we recommend being thorough and accurate in describing and photographing your property.
+We recommend being thorough and accurate in describing and photographing your property.
 In addition, the landlord should thoroughly re-examine the process of filling out the Handover Act with each subsequent tenant.
 This is a basic but, at the same time, a significant part of the rental agreement.

-If the landlord is a Rendin user: we provide a digital deed of transfer and acceptance of assets in our application, and the whole process can be efficiently completed step by step.
+We provide a digital deed of transfer and acceptance of assets in our application, and the whole process can be efficiently completed step by step.